Questions asked below:

 Where does expert knowledge come into the picture?

 In many traditional approaches to scenario development and planning, expert knowledge is a key part of the scenario development process.
 In more participatory approaches there may need to be tradeoffs.
-In the Oteros-Rozas (2015) set of 23 case studies “Nine cases cited the lack of quantitative information, statistical and data-based testing, or modeling to support trends analysis as weaknesses.
-Five cases reported as a relevant weakness the unavoidable trade-off between the accuracy requested by the science base, which includes high complexity of scientific information, versus the social relevance of the process”
+The Oteros-Rozas (2015) paper on participatory scenario planning examines a set of 23 case studies “Nine cases cited the lack of quantitative information, statistical and data-based testing, or modelling to support trends analysis as weaknesses.
+Five cases reported as a relevant weakness the unavoidable trade-off between the accuracy requested by the science base, which includes high complexity of scientific information, versus the social relevance of the process“

 In ParEvo there are different opportunities for expert knowledge, however, defined:

-- They can be represented as one of the groups of stakeholders participating, and/or…
+- Experts can be represented as one of the groups of stakeholders participating in an exercise, and/or…

-- They can provide context setting information, shared with all participants, by the facilitator, at the start of each new iteration, and/or…
+- Experts can provide additional context-setting information, shared with all participants, by the facilitator, at the start of each new iteration, and/or…

-- They can use the Comment facility after all contributions have been received in a given iteration, and/or…
+- Experts can use the Comment facility after all contributions have been received in a given iteration, and/or…

-- They can be involved in the evaluation of surviving storylines, especially in relation to plausibility and probability of the described sequence of events.
+- Experts can be involved in the evaluation of surviving storylines, especially in relation to plausibility and probability of the described sequence of events.